Table of Contents

 - Look at the sticker on the bottom of the laptop.

-- If you have an OS installed on the X200, check for it there:
+- If you have an OS installed on the X200 (or using a live usb):

 After removing the screws, flip the X200 over and open it up.
 Place your fingers somewhere around the <Ctrl> keys and push towards the screen.
 You shouldn’t need much pressure for it to slide forward.
 It won’t go very far, maybe 1/8″.